LLNL/Caliper/doc/sphinx/CaliperBasics.rst

     // ...
     CALI_MARK_END("my region");

-You can have as many regions as you like.
+    {
+        CALI_CXX_MARK_SCOPE("my scope region");
+        // scope region automatically closes when leaving the current C++ scope }

 Regions can be nested, but they must be stacked properly, i.e. the name in an `end region` call must match the current innermost open region.
 For more details, including C and Fortran examples, refer to the annotation API reference: :doc:`AnnotationAPI`.